mojaloop/helm/README.md

 - `helm --namespace <namespace> install <release_name> <chart_folder> --dry-run`

+2. Enable debug to display raw configurations that will be injected into Helm templates

+- `helm --namespace <namespace> install <release_name> <chart_folder> --dry-run --debug`

-2. Use Helm Linter to check for any issues
+3. Use Helm Linter to check for any issues

 - `helm lint --strict <chart_folder>`